 Ruby Diamond Concert Hall is the primary performance venue for Florida State University and is located on the first floor of the Westcott building.
 It offers a 1,172 seating capacity without seats installed on the pit.
 Originally built in 1911 to serve as the main auditorium for the University, it was torn down in 1951 after developing a settling crack and was rebuilt in 1954.
 In 1971 the auditorium was named in honor of a generous benefactor to the University and a graduate of the Florida State College for Women.

 Tallahassee, FL 32306

 General parking is available in the St. Augustine Garage located on the corner of Pensacola and Copeland Streets, and the Call Street Garage located on corner of Call and Macomb Streets.
 The three lots surrounding Ruby Diamond Concert Hall are reserved for Opening Nights Sponsors and Members.
 Sponsors and Members receive parking passes with maps.
-Accessible parking is available at the North Entrance and South Entrances of Ruby Diamond Concert Hall and along Convocation Way.
+Accessible parking is available at the North Entrance and South Entrance of Ruby Diamond Concert Hall and along Convocation Way.
 The accessible entrance drop-off area is located at the north entrance of Ruby Diamond (the roundabout) and may be accessed by Convocation Way.
 Elevators are available to take patrons to the appropriate floor.
 Ushers will help direct patrons to the elevators.